Structural insulated panel: Dimensions and characteristics

-EPS is the most common of the foams used and has an R-value (thermal resistance) of about 4 °F·ft2·h/BTU (equivalent to about 0.7 K·m2/W) per 25 mm thickness, which would give the 3.5 in of foam in a 4.5 in panel an R value of 13.8 (caution: extrapolating R-values over thickness may be imprecise due to non-linear thermal properties of most materials).
+EPS is the most common of the foams used and has an R-value (thermal resistance) of about 4 °F·ft2·h/Btu (equivalent to about 0.7 K·m2/W) per 25 mm thickness, which would give the 3.5 in of foam in a 4.5 in panel an R value of 13.8 (caution: extrapolating R-values over thickness may be imprecise due to non-linear thermal properties of most materials).
 This at face value appears to be comparable to an R-13 batt of fiberglass, but because in a standard stick frame house there is significantly more wall containing low R value wood that acts as a cold bridge, the thermal performance of the R-13.8 SIP wall will be considerably better.

-The air sealing features of SIP homes resulted in the Environmental Protection Agency's Energy Star program to establish an inspection protocol in lieu of the typically required blower door test to assess the home's air leakage.
+The air sealing features of SIP homes resulted in the US Environmental Protection Agency's Energy Star program to establish an inspection protocol in lieu of the typically required blower door test to assess the home's air leakage.
 This serves to speed the process and save the builder/homeowner money.